glguy/snowcone/README.md

 - <kbd>F7</kbd> - reconnecting nicknames
 - <kbd>F8</kbd> - raw IRC console

-Built-in Lua console commands
+## Lua console

+Snowcone supports running an interactive Lua prompt on a network port that can be used to inspect the live Lua environment and set parameters that don't have a UI exposed yet.

+By adding a listener on port 6000 I get a Lua console that I can use to inspect the program state.
+The `rlwrap` program is handy for getting a nicer text input to `nc`.

 ```
-/reload - reruns the Lua program preserving the global environment
-/restart - forces a restart of the Lua environment
+$ snowcone ... -h ::1 -p 6000 ...

+$ rlwrap nc ::1 6000
+filter='!~' -- set the filter to match connections without ident
+print(filter) -- print the current filter
+!~
+filter=nil -- reset the filter
 ```

+Built-in Lua console commands:

+- `/reload` - reruns the Lua program preserving the global environment
+- `/restart` - forces a restart of the Lua environment

 ## Known working clients

 Snowcone expects to connect to your existing client.
-It works with irssi, weechat, and znc.
+It works with irssi, weechat, and ZNC.

 - [weechat IRC proxy documentation](https://weechat.org/files/doc/stable/weechat_user.en.html#relay_irc_proxy)
 - [irssi IRC proxy documentation](https://github.com/irssi/irssi/blob/master/docs/proxy.txt)